Celtic Cable Dishcloth Knitting Pattern

 I love seeing your finished projects on social media.

-If you enjoyed making the dishcloth, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme.
+If you enjoyed making the Celtic cable dishcloth knitting pattern, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme.

 If you are on Facebook, stop over to the handylittleme Facebook group.